zenml-io/zenml/docs/book/developer-guide/stacks-profiles-repositories/profile.md

 ---
-description: How to manage stack configurations with Profiles.
+description: How to manage stack configurations with profiles
 ---

 ZenML implicitly stores all the information about the configured Stacks, Stack